 Our aim is not just a great church, but great communities within a great city.
 Throughout scripture we see that God has a tremendous heart for the city – not because he loves tall buildings, but because this is where people are concentrated.
 The Bible begins in a garden but ends in a glorious city.
 In heaven, we will live in a city for all of eternity.
 Worshiping God together in the midst of community is the goal.
 So like Jeremiah teaches, we want to identify ourselves with the city and to seek its welfare.
 We believe that the gospel can transform the culture and people of a city and all the communities within it into a people who reflect the glory and goodness of God.

 Every person who is a part of a church has been given gift(s) by the Holy Spirit to use for the edification of the body.
 We all minister to one another in one capacity or another.
 Peter said that we are all priests – meaning that we can now confess to one another, intercede for each other, encourage and if necessary, rebuke one another.
 We assemble together to both minister and to be ministered to.

 Keeping it Simple

 As much as possible, we strive to keep the rhythm of our church simple – corporate worship on Sunday evenings and mid-week gatherings in our homes for Bible study and prayer.
-We do not offer many additional programs or have numerous activities to keep ourselves busy, but hope to free up our members to be involved in their communities, get to know their neighbors, and find ways to live out and share the gospel with those around them.
+By keeping things simple, we hope to free up our members to be involved in their communities, get to know their neighbors, and find ways to live out and share the gospel with those around them.
 We are conscious of the dangers of a church becoming so inwardly focused that they become a holy huddle and isolate themselves from the world around them.